subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 The brain can clearly generate video, which is nothing more than a succession of images, for example when we are imagining some scenario in our minds.
 Video generation is a very important skill since it is connected to knowledge of how the world works, for example when something is dropped it will fall to the ground, in other words it should be a predictive model.
 Hence, in order to generate video the model should have a common sense notions of how things evolve in time.
 This is commonly known as a world model and video generation is closely tied to the problem of creating a world model.
 But video generation is not done in a vaccuum, but is closely tied to actions that we can take in the real world.
 Hence the world model should be able to generate the next image as a function of the current image as well as any action that we take.
 Once we have a world model which is able to generate a succession of images conditioned on actions, this opens up the possibility of using it to do planning.
 For example if we want to accomplish a task then we can try out various scenarios mentally to figure out which sequence of actions would result in a successful outcome.

-This leads us to the science of reinforcement learning, whose objective is to find the optimal set of actions that would result in success for a task.
+What I described in the prior paragraph was the neuro-scientific approach to systems that are able to model the world that enable them to take actions and achieve objectives.
+There is another way to approach this problem, and this is by using a branch of AI called reinforcement learning or RL.
+The objective or RL is to find the optimal set of actions that would result in success for a task, which is defined as maximization of a scalar reward value.
 RL has been somewhat hobbled in its application to robotics due to the absence of a world model that the robot could use to plan its actions.
 Using EBM generated world models in robotics is currently at the cutting edge of research.

 Another activity that our brain does is language generation.
 LLMs that do this are the first AI models that leapt from the lab to the outside world and are currently more or less driving investment activity in the world economy.
 But can EBMs be used to generate language?